hjensas/homelab/labs/ovb-ipv4-tls-e-routed/README.rst

 Deploy the overcloud
 --------------------

-Log into the ovb undercloud node, user: centos.
+Log into the ovb undercloud node, user: cloud-user.

 To deploy without routed networks first::